 To protect the health of patients, their loved ones and the medical staff, at 7 a.m.
 Friday, Jan.
 12, Wake Forest Baptist Medical Center will implement temporary visitor restrictions that will remain in effect through the remainder of the flu season.

 The restrictions apply to all Wake Forest Baptist inpatient locations, including those in Lexington, Davie County, Wilkes County and Winston-Salem.

 Effective tomorrow morning, children age 12 and under may not visit patients.
 Exceptions for extenuating family circumstances may be allowed, but parents or guardians are asked to get permission from the patient’s nurse to allow children to visit.

-Only healthy adult visitors and healthy family members age 13 and older are permitted to visit patients.
+Healthy adult visitors and healthy family members age 13 and older are welcome to visit patients.
 All visitors and family members should be healthy – free from fever, cough, colds, or stomach virus symptoms – in order to visit patients.

 The temporary restrictions are in place because the number of influenza cases has significantly increased in our area.
 Visitor restrictions can help control the spread of the virus.